sfgabe/coned-parser/README.md

+# NOTE: Fork from daniyalzade for python3 updates

 This is a parser library to scape Coned's account page to get account information.
 It can be used for creating IFTTT recipes that automatically add the current bill to a google drive or build an API to expose coned billing history.

 # Installing